 The Physiotherapy Board of Australia (the Board) publishes registration standards and guidelines on its website.
 These detail the obligations for initial and ongoing registration as a physiotherapist in Australia.

-The following additional FAQ answer common queries that practitioners might have about their obligations under the National Law1 and what the requirements are if they wish to remain registered with the Board and practise on animals.
+The following additional FAQ answers common queries that practitioners might have about their obligations under the National Law1 with regards to title protections, registration standards and advertising requirements associated with animal practice.

 There is further information available on the AHPRA and Board website about advertising, including the use of protected titles.

-You cannot count any practice on animals towards meeting the Board’s requirements.
+You cannot count any practice on animals towards meeting the Board’s requirements for recency of practice.

 The Board’s registration standards include the Recency of practice registration standard.
 This requires you to complete at least 150 hours of practice in the previous registration year, or 450 hours over three years.
-This practice must be completed practicing with people. practicing on animals is not considered as practice for the purposes of meeting this standard.
+This practice must be completed practising with/on people.
+Practising on animals is not considered as practice for the purposes of meeting this standard.

-The definition of ‘practice’ is intentionally broad.
-The National Law protects the use of titles rather than defining a practitioner’s scope of practice, as was sometimes the case prior to the commencement of the National Law in 2010.
+The Board’s definition of ‘practice’ is intentionally broad.
+The National Law protects the use of titles rather than defining a practitioner’s scope of practice, as was sometimes the case before the start of the National Law in 2010.
 The following definition is published in all registration standards:

 Practice means any role, whether remunerated or not, in which the individual uses their skills and knowledge as a practitioner in their regulated health profession.
 For the purposes of this code, practice is not restricted to the provision of direct clinical care.
 It also includes using professional knowledge in a direct non-clinical relationship with patients or clients, working in management, administration, education, research, advisory, regulatory or policy development roles and any other roles that have an impact on safe, effective delivery of health services in the health profession.